cyberbotics/webots/docs/guide/web-simulation.md

 # ssl:               for https/wss URL (true by default)
 # port:              local port on which the server is listening
 # portRewrite:       port rewritten in the URL by apache (true by default)
+# docker:            launch webots inside a docker (false by default)
 # projectsDir:       directory in which projects are located
 # webotsHome:        directory in which Webots is installed (WEBOTS_HOME)
 # maxConnections:    maximum number of simultaneous Webots instances